spdx/license-list-XML/CONTRIBUTING.md

 * Review PRs

-* Request a new license be added to the SPDX License List by following the instructions HERE ADDLINK
+* Request a new license be added to the SPDX License List by following the [request new license] (https://github.com/spdx/license-list-XML/blob/master/DOCS/request-new-license.md) instructions

 * Email the [mailing list](https://lists.spdx.org/g/spdx-legal) about how you are using or questions about the SPDX License List
 * Recommend additional markup for matching purposes